XD-OB/XD-OB/README.md

 <h3> Welcome to my world 👨💻 </h3>

-- 🔭 I’m currently working as IT Solutions Engineer at Box Analytics
+- 🔭 I’m currently working as Fullstack Developer at Sekera
 - 🌱 This Account contain some of my personal and school projects
 - ⚡ Fun fact: I'm a potato 🥔